Rogue One: Post-production

 On February 11, 2016, Disney executives stated the film was "virtually completed."
 Several weeks of pre-scheduled reshoots began in June 2016.
 Tony Gilroy, who was an uncredited writer on the film at the time, was hired to direct the reshoots and rework aspects of the film, earning him a screenwriting credit.
-It was created solely using digital tools.
+In 2023, Edwards disputed the reports that he was sidelined during the reshoots, saying that he remained heavily involved during the reshoots and worked with Gilroy.
+The very last scene to be shot was Darth Vader attacking the rebels.
+It was created by solely using digital tools.

 Industrial Light & Magic (ILM) produced the film's visual effects.
 ILM used CGI and digitally altered archive footage to insert Peter Cushing's likeness over the body of actor Guy Henry.
 Lucasfilm secured permission from the late actor's estate to include him in the film.
-The team reportedly searched through countless hours of Cushing footage in order to find suitable reference material, and Henry provided the motion capture and voice work.
+The team searched through archival footage of Cushing footage in order to find suitable reference material, and Henry provided the motion capture and voice work.
 A digital model of Cushing was mapped over Henry's performance like a digital body mask.
 Cushing's mannerisms, including his manner of speaking, were studied by the creative team and applied to the digital Tarkin model.
 Cushing's estate was heavily involved with the creation and had input right down to "small, subtle adjustments."
 A similar process was used in the portrayal of Princess Leia; Carrie Fisher's appearance as Leia in the first film was superimposed over the face of Norwegian actress Ingvild Deila and archival audio of Fisher saying "hope" was used to voice the character.

-Post-production wrapped on November 28, 2016.
+Post-production of the film wrapped on November 28, 2016.

 Music

 In March 2015, it was reported that Alexandre Desplat who had worked with Edwards on Godzilla (2014), would compose the score for Rogue One, and had confirmed it in an April 2016 interview.
 As the film's reshooting affected the post-production process, Desplat opted out from the project due to his commitments for scoring Valerian and the City of a Thousand Planets (2017), and was replaced by Michael Giacchino in September 2016.
-Giacchino only had four and a half weeks to compose the music for the film, beginning almost immediately after finishing production on Doctor Strange.
-In addition to composing original themes, Giacchino incorporated John Williams' themes from previous films into the score.
+Giacchino only had four and a half weeks to compose the music for the film, beginning almost immediately after finishing scoring Doctor Strange.
+In addition to composing original themes, Giacchino incorporated some of John Williams' themes from previous films into the score.
 The official soundtrack was released by Walt Disney Records on December 16, 2016.
 An extended version of the soundtrack was released on February 11, 2022, which includes additional demos composed for the film score, and cues that were not included in the album, or being un-edited.
 A vinyl edition was further released by Mondo in March 2022.